speech-dispatcher: Address specification

 server.

-Address specification consits from the method and one or more of its
+Address specification consists from the method and one or more of its

 parameters, each item separated by a colon: